eea/rdfexport/README.txt

 file and no RDF exported, when you provide that file's path in the -p command line option.

-The database connection properties are provided by a properties file with the reserved keys: db.database=jdbc:access:/ db.driver=com.hxtt.sql.access.AccessDriver db.password=databaspassword db.templateFilePath=file_path.mdb
+The database connection properties and also numerous properties required for the RDF generation are given in a properties file whose path is supplied via the -f command line option.

 The RDF output file is specified with the -o option.
 If it's not given, standard output is used.

-If the database is a MS-Access file (aka MDB file) or a dBase (aka DBF) directory, then it can be provided with the -T command line option.
+If the database is an MS-Access file (aka MDB file) or a dBase (aka DBF) directory, then it can be provided with the -T command line option.
-Aletrnatively, it can be provided through the full JDBC connection URL in database connection properties file or as property db.templateFilePath.
+Alternatively, it can be provided through the full JDBC connection URL in database connection properties or via the db.templateFilePath property.

 Note that the DBF driver needs a directory name, and it then looks for DBF files in it.
 Those are then seen as tables.
 You therefore specify the folder-